voedger/voedger-internals/server/design/orch.md

   - Prompt: Prepare mermad flowchart diagram.
 Each goroutine shall be a separate subgraph.
 The whole private chat is [here](https://claude.ai/chat/3f7c98c6-bee3-4e57-a1b0-c9ee27dd02e4).

 ## Test design
+### Automatic
+- Basic
+  - provide and laucnh VVM1
+  - wait for successful VVM1 start
+  - provide and launch VVM2
+  - wait for VVM2 start failure
+- 3 VVMs work in the cluster with size 3: expect 4th fail
+  - provide and launch 3 VVMs with cluster size 3
+  - wait for launch
+  - provide and launch 4th VVM, wait for failure
+- automatic shutdown on leadership loss
+  - provide and launch a VVM
+  - update `view.cluster.VVMLeader`: modify the single value
+  - bump mock time
+  - expect the VVM shutdown

+### Manual
+- docker container:
+  - scylla db
+  - 2 VVMs services
+- `docker compse up -d`
+- expect 1 of 2 VVMs services are failed to start